fzalkow/waveletGui/README.md

 ## Usage

 Just run `python waveletGui.py` and a GUI opens which will let you import a WAVE-file, choose a mother wavelet, edit the file in the wavelet domain and export the result to a WAVE-file again.
 Currently only mono files are supported.

+## License

+*waveletGui* is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+This means you can do anything they want with the code as long as you provide attribution back to me.